Armed British police use stun gun on man inside grounds of parliament

-LONDON (Reuters) - Armed British police used a stun gun to restrain a man inside the grounds of parliament in Westminster on Tuesday, a Reuters photographer who witnessed the incident said.
+LONDON (Reuters) - Armed British police used a Taser stun gun to restrain a man inside the grounds of parliament in Westminster on Tuesday, a Reuters photographer who witnessed the incident said.

 “Stop.
-Get down,” police shouted, the Reuters photographer said.
+Get down,” police shouted at the man shortly before noon just inside parliament’s main Carriage Gates, the photographer said.

-Reuters pictures showed armed police using a stun gun on the man on the cobbled forecourt inside the British parliament’s main Carriage Gates.
+Reuters pictures showed armed police using a stun gun on the man on the cobbled forecourt.
+He was later handcuffed as police pointed a gun at his head.

-The man was later handcuffed as police pointed a gun at the man’s head.
-Police did not immediately comment.
+“A man was detained and arrested by Carriage Gates inside the Palace of Westminster on suspicion of trespassing at a protected site,” police said.
+“A Taser was deployed.
+Enquiries into the circumstances continue.”

-In March 2017, Khalid Masood killed four people on nearby Westminster Bridge and stabbed an unarmed police officer to death near Carriage Gates before being shot dead.
+The incident happened near where 52-year-old Khalid Masood stabbed an unarmed police officer to death in March 2017 after killing four people on nearby Westminster Bridge.
+He was shot dead.

 In August, a man was arrested after driving a car into pedestrians and cyclists before ramming into barriers outside the parliament building in what police said appeared to be a terrorism attack.